SAAJEVES/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3) 2-hellofile prints the content of passwd in etc directory
 4) 3-twofiles display content of /etc/passwd and /etc/hosts
 5) 4-lastlines displays the last n lines of a file
+6) 5-firstlines displays the first n lines of a file
+7) 6-